mshea-08/run-analysis/README.md

 The below code is in addition to the code in the previous section and shows how to implement the no-run state functions.

 ```
-Under construction
+from NoRunStateFunction import no_run_state

+player_positions_no_run = no_run_state(match_data, frame_start_data, frame_end_data, run)
 ```

-## Possession Value Functions
+## Possession Value Functions & Metric Computation

 The file PossessionValueFunctions.py contains the following functions:
 - `team_pitch_control_matrix`: Computes a matrix (of specified dimensions) denoting the pitch control of the indicated team.
 The code currently implements one of the earliest and simplest algorithms of pitch control found in [this paper](https://www.researchgate.net/publication/315166647_Physics-Based_Modeling_of_Pass_Probabilities_in_Soccer) by Spearman and Bayse.
 - `team_pitch_control_runner_removed_matrix`: This function computes a pitch control matrix in the same manner as above, but does not include the runner in the computation.
 - `p_val_no_runner`: Computes the *runner removed possession value*.
 Note that the xT matrix used should be compatible with the pitch control matrix that is computed above.
 That means the dimensions and orientation should be the same.
-For this project we created an xT matrix and saved it locally using Wyscout data...
-I have yet to upload that file though.
+For this project we created an xT matrix using Wyscout data and saved it locally. [this article](https://karun.in/blog/expected-threat.html) gives a great explanation on how to compute an xT model.

+The file MetricFunctions.py gives the final bit of code necessary for computing the metric values.
+It contains the following functions:
+- `support_value`: Computes the support metric component.
+This functions contains optional parameter inputs for the user to explore different weighting schemes (less/more emphasis on further away defenders, less/more emphasis on immediate pressure, how far out to consider defenders.
+- `compute_run_metrics`: Computes space manipulation and support metric values for a run series.
+The input involves amending the skillcorning run data with the initial and final frame and match data.
+- `attach_run_metrics`: Adds the metric values directly to runs DataFrame (after preloading frame and match data to the DataFrame).

-The following code gives an example of how to use these functions.
+The following code gives an example of how to compute the metric values for a run.
 This should be *in addition* to the code from the previous sections.

 ```
-Under construction
+from MetricFunctions.py import compute_run_metrics

+# first add match and frame data to run series
+run["match_data"] = match_data
+run["frame_start_data"] = frame_start_data
+run["frame_end_data"] = frame_end_data

+xT_grid = # load xT data

+# compute metric values
+sm_value, s_value = compute_run_metrics(run, xT_grid)
+pr_val = run["xthreat"]*run["xpass_completion"] # these are col already contained in the skillcorner advanced data
 ```